 Grant funds can be used for travel, room, meals, registration fees, materials, etc. for individual grants.
 For group grants, funds can be used for educator stipends, substitute fees, materials, travel, meals, etc.

-Grant funds cannot be used to pay indirect costs, grant administration fees, salaries, conference fees for more than one person, or lobbying or religious purposes.
+Grant funds cannot be used to pay indirect costs, grant administration fees, salaries, or lobbying or religious purposes.

 Ready to Apply?